jnnnnn/anagrammer/readme.md

 The simplest one is python; it is designed to use many of the most common features of python while still being very simple to explain (or rewrite).

 Once the python one is understood, the subject becomes the differences between python and C++.
+Unfortunately, the problem does not really require the use of classes, so the major features of C++ goes undemonstrated.

 Finally, we rewrite it for a third time in plain C, introducing raw memory allocation, string handling, and implementing our own hash table.